ctoroserey/mPFC_partitioning/README.md

 ## Try it yourself!

 We have put together a short script that will run both Spectral Partitioning and Modularity for a single individual's data (according to the specifications mentioned in the paper): `communityDetection.R`.
+You'll just have to install `igraph` in R.

 While more straightforward, this script still assumes that the fMRI time series are available in a csv file, and comply with HCP surface conventions (at a density of 32K, specifically).

 If your data are in a 32k CIFTI format, you can use the HCP's `wb_command` utilities to create a csv file with just cortical time series.